stas-prokopiev/local_simple_database/README.rst

     # They you can use DB similarly as collections.defaultdict
     DB["cars"]["red"] += 1
-    # Oh no, that was burgundy one
+    # Oh no, that was burgundy once again
     DB["cars"]["red"] -= 1
     DB["cars"]["burgundy"] += 1

 Advanced usage.